 | Host presence | Usually on-site | Not present | Usually on-site |

-| Startup cost | Minimal | High | Minimal |
+| Startup cost | Minimal — existing bedroom | High | Minimal |

 | Best for guests | Solo travelers, budget couples | Families, groups | Backpackers |

-| Regulatory risk | Lower | Higher | Lower |
+| Regulatory risk | Lower — often exempt from bans | Higher | Lower |

 A private room on Airbnb is a listing where the guest gets their own dedicated bedroom with a door that locks, while sharing common areas like the kitchen, bathroom, and living room with the host or other guests.
-It offers more privacy than a shared room but less than an entire home.
+It offers more privacy than a shared room but costs less than booking an entire home.

 Stay ahead of the curve